-In the case of this application, the property is zoned for agriculture and has a history of agricultural practise.
-There are some areas heavily infested with alien invasive vegetation on the site, particularly in the vicinity of watercourses.
-The clearing of the AIS is a requirement of NEM:BA and as such an AIS Control Plan was developed and is included in this EMPr.
+In the case of this application, the property is zoned for agriculture and has a history of agricultural practise, including the establishment of pine plantations.
+There are some areas heavily infested with alien invasive vegetation on the site.
+The clearing of the AIS is a requirement of NEM:BA and as such an AIS Control Plan is provided as guidance (see appendices).

-The vegetation type on the site has been identified as follows:
+The vegetation types on the site has been identified as follows:

-- Garden Route Shale Fynbos, VU (2011), VU (2018); and - Knysna Sand Fynbos, CR (2011), CR (2018);
+- Garden Route Shale Fynbos, VU (2011), VU (2018) - South Outeniqua Sandstone Fynbos, LC (2011), LC (2018) - Swellendam Silcrete Fynbos, VU (2011), EN (2018)